fmlinks/LearningNotes/Content/Image to Mesh.md

 ### CV

 - 2023.6 [Neuralangelo](https://research.nvidia.com/labs/dir/neuralangelo/)

-Neural surface reconstruction;
+  - Neural surface reconstruction;

-multi-view stereo algorithms; (had been the method of choice for sparse 3D reconstruc- tion.)
+  - multi-view stereo algorithms (had been the method of choice for sparse 3D reconstruction.)

-neural surface reconstruction methods
+  - neural surface reconstruction methods

-occupancy fields
+  - occupancy fields

-element (smooth) control (simulation BC control): Progressive Levels of Detail.
+  - element (smooth) control (simulation BC control): Progressive Levels of Detail.
 Step size ϵ.
 As previously discussed, numerical gradients can be interpreted as a smoothing operation where the step size ϵ controls the resolution and the amount of recovered details.

 - Instant NGP （Neural GraphicsPrimitives）
 - COLMAP
 - NeuS
 - NeuralWarp